Get involved in research

 Get connected with local research

 Our local research interest groups connect people affected by Parkinson's with researchers in their local area.
-Find out more about their work:

 Find out about the Parkinson's UK brain bank